joseprigo/docker-symfony/README.md

 # Docker network ready to start coding your Symfony app

 After following the tutorial by  Gary Clarke https://github.com/GaryClarke on how to set a working envoriment of docker containers to run a Symfony app I thought it would be useful to save a copy I can use as a template for my future projects.
 Moreover, I could create a repo so everyone can have a working symfony env out of the box.
+And so I did.

 I'm not an expert nor an enthusiast of docker so I strongly recommend you to watch the tutorial series by Gary.
-It found it really educational. https://www.youtube.com/watch?v=ITOnpzkzlYM&list=PLQH1-k79HB39jeuhSFRwAg2i-BqDeArP-&ab_channel=GaryClarke
+I found it really educational. https://www.youtube.com/watch?v=ITOnpzkzlYM&list=PLQH1-k79HB39jeuhSFRwAg2i-BqDeArP-&ab_channel=GaryClarke

 However, for those who don't have time to watch a 30 minute tutorial here is a quick guide.